qdrant/landing_page/qdrant-landing/content/documentation/tutorials/search-beginners.md

     ),
 )
 ```

-- Use `recreate_collection` if you are experimenting and running the script several times.
-This function will first try to remove an existing collection with the same name.

 - The `vector_size` parameter defines the size of the vectors for a specific collection.
 If their size is different, it is impossible to calculate the distance between them.
 384 is the encoder output dimensionality.
 You can also use model.get_sentence_embedding_dimension() to get the dimensionality of the model you are using.